jetstream5500/Algorithms/readme.md

-this is a testA repository to hold all those fun and interesting Algorithms / Data Structures
+A repository to hold all those fun and interesting Algorithms / Data Structures